megaease/easeagent/doc/development-guide.md

     }
 }
 ```
+The `Interceptor` interface also includes the `Order` interface that defines the order of the interceptors, which is related to plugin orchestration, and will be described in [Plugin Orchestration](#plugin-orchestration) section.

 ### AdviceTo Annotation
 Within a plugin, there may be multiple interceptors, and multiple enhancement points, so which enhancement point is a particular interceptor used for?